KarlFarrugiaIcon/OreillyKatas2023/Resources/ADRs/ADR03-Data-Distribution.md

 ## Decision

-Incorporating distributed databases and Redis into the data segments of the system architecture is proposed.
+Incorporating distributed databases and Redis into the data segments of the system architecture is the agreed upon approach.

 ## Consequences